pmccarthy/architecture/rfcs/0004-policy-sync-v1.md

 # Summary
 [summary]: #summary

-Enable policies defined in the control plane (hub) to be synced to the data plane (spoke clusters).
+When a gateway in the hub is targeted by a policy in the hub, enable the gateway controller to be able to sync both the gateway and policy together to spoke clusters.

 # Motivation
 [motivation]: #motivation

-Currently any policies targeting gateways in the spokes need to be defined in the spokes, and it can be cumbersome, time-consuming and error prone to require these to be duplicated across multiple spoke clusters.
+Currently, any policies targeting gateways in the spokes need to be defined in the spokes, and it can be cumbersome, time-consuming and error prone to require these to be duplicated across multiple spoke clusters.

+Gateway-admin has a set of homogeneous clusters and needs to apply per cluster rate limits across the entire set.

+Platform-admin with a set of clusters with rate limits applied needs to change rate limit for one particular cluster.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was implemented and you were teaching it to Kuadrant user.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how a user should *think* about the feature, and how it would impact the way they already use Kuadrant.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing and new Kuadrant users.
+Make explicit that OCM policy is different to a gateway API policy, and that this work is not related at all to the OCM Policy framework.

 The policy sync system will allow a gateway-admin to create or modify a gateway class at the hub level and specify a series of GVKs for that gatewayClass (for example the AuthPolicy GVK).